by Ross Peddicord – Maryland Life

 Despite the Magna-owned tracks being placed under bankruptcy protection, the Maryland Jockey Club management team was out in force at the Horse Forum including GM Tom Chuckas, his marketing team of Carrie Everly, Karin DeFrancis, Jacqui Nigh and Phoebe Hayes and racing secretary Georgeanne Hale.
 They are carrying on full speed ahead as well as they can despite obvious constraints.

 “We just found out more and more this is the way people are communicating and we better jump on the (social media) bandwagon,” said Carrie Everly, longtime marketing vice president at the MJC tracks, who said their first forays into social media marketing involved around planning for their College Pride days a couple of years ago.
+Many social media platforms have now been created due to the growth in use of them for communicating, advertising and so many more benefits and uses.
+With the likes of Facebook, Twitter and Instagram it has never been so easy to promote your brand and gain loyal followers by promoting continuously or even buying Instagram followers on sites like https://quantummarketer.com/buy-instagram-followers/ (as an example).
+This is now the more modernised way for businesses and brands to grow, and for sharing vital information.

 Social media, she emphasized, is just one more tool in the tracks’ integrated marketing mix.
 They still use direct mail to connect with a solid base of about 35,000 fans whose addresses have been collected during contests and promotions, buy air time on radio and television, run print ads, have a Premier Player Club, send out e-newsletters and also conduct track tours (by request) for novice race fans and families, stage more and promotions and events, and have started a Racing 101 initiative for new fans who come out to lunch and are educated about the sport by Kathy Dibben, who is both a horse trainer and a mutuel clerk.